swipswaps/objectiv-analytics/modelhub/README.md

 # Open model hub

+The open model hub consists of pre-built models and operations that you can combine to build advanced compound models with little effort.
+The open model hub is powered by [Bach](https://objectiv.io/docs/modeling/bach/), our python-based modeling library.

+Visit [Objectiv Docs](https://objectiv.io/docs/modeling/open-model-hub/) to learn more

 ## Start modeling with Objectiv
 If you want to use the open model hub, install the package from Pypi as follows:
 ```bash